TITLE 89: SOCIAL SERVICES

 7) A household that has both an occupied home and an unoccupied home is entitled to only one standard.
 The appropriate utility standard may be used for the home the household chooses.

 h) Excess Medical Deduction.
 A deduction for excess medical expenses shall be allowed for households which contain an elderly or disabled member as defined at 7 CFR 271.2 (2013) and Section 121.61.
 When a qualifying household member incurs medical expenses that are over $35 per month, the household will be given a standard medical deduction if the expenses will not be reimbursed by insurance or a third party.
 The standard medical deduction is a result of a demonstration project authorized by USDA FNS.
-The standard medical deduction is $450 a month for residents of group homes or supportive living facilities and $150 a month for all other eligible households.
+The standard medical deduction is $450 a month for residents of Group Homes and $150 a month for all other eligible households.
 Households whose medical expenses exceed $485 and $185 a month, respectively, may opt to claim actual documented medical expenses in lieu of the standard medical deduction and the amount over $35 will be allowed as a deduction.
 To ensure federal costs do not increase, the standard deduction in subsection (c) will be reduced by $4 per month for all SNAP households.

-(Source: Amended at 48 Ill.
+(Source: Peremptory amendment at 48 Ill.
 Reg.
-2170, effective January 24, 2024)
+14986, effective October 1, 2024)